MobilityData/gtfs.org/docs/schedule/examples/fares-v1.md

 <hr>

+Composed of [fare_attributes.txt](../../reference/#fare_attributestxt) and [fare_rules.txt](../../reference/#fare_rulestxt), Fares v1 is the current official method for describing fare information in GTFS.
+However the two files are limited in the breadth of factors they can efficiently describe, and are ambiguous to implement.
+[Fares v2](../../examples/fares-v2/) is an extension project under active development, and it aims to address the limitations of Fares v1.

 ## Define an agency’s fare rules

 A trip on the Toronto Transit Commission’s subway network costs $3.20 CAD if riders pay using the PRESTO card.
 Riders can also transfer to other subway, streetcar, or bus routes operated by the TTC within a two-hour window.